-- A. An examiner using intentionally recorded prints for examinations must record which prints were used. - B. Examples of acknowledgement include - o initialing a copy of the known exemplar(s), - o associating a secure electronic signature with the exemplar, or - o assigning a unique identifier to each card and recording the appropriate identifier in the FBI Laboratory file.
+- A. If used for comparison, a legible reproduction of the intentionally recorded print(s) must be retained in the FBI Laboratory file. - B. An examiner using intentionally recorded prints for examinations must record which prints were used. - 1.
+Examples of acknowledgement include - initialing a copy of the intentionally recorded print(s), - associating a secure electronic signature with the exemplar, or - assigning a unique identifier to each card and recording the appropriate identifier in the FBI Laboratory file.